Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-After ziplining, we reserved a table at Tavern Kalalarga, famous for its seafood menu, but we also got to try two fabulous vegetarian pastas, one with cheese and another with tomato sauce.
-Both amazing!
+After ziplining, we reserved a table at Tavern Kalalarga, famous for its seafood menu.
+We also got to try two fabulous vegetarian pastas: one with cheese and another with tomato sauce.
+Both were amazing!

 Even though we weren’t shown an actual menu while ordering, as they usually serve freshly caught fish, we were surprised with the acceptable prices.
 And the portions were great!

 To end the night, we did what Makarska is also known for.
-We went to a party at Deep Makarska, a club set inside a cave that opens out to the beach.
+A party at Deep Makarska, a club set inside a cave that opens out to the beach.
 It was recommended by the MedSailors team.
 And while it’s not the best club we’ve been at, it was an interesting setting and we had fun.

 Sailing in Croatia from Split: MedSailors Croatia Discovery